5 Star Service

 Before looking at how to install home automation into your heating system, you need to first determine how you want the system to work.

-There are an infinite number of ways to configure a Multi-Zone heating system, but we see two basic options; Simple Multi-Zone and Full Multi-Zone.
+There are an infinite number of ways to configure a Multi-Zone heating system, but we see three main options; Simple Room Control Simple Room Control with Smart Boiler Control, and Full Multi-Zone.
 The following sections explain the differences, how they would work, and important things to consider.

-The first option, and the simplest, is to run the heating system as shown in the Basic Boiler Radiator system guide and add Z-Wave TRVs (Thermostatic Radiator Valves) to the radiators you wish to run at a lower temperature or off.
+The first option, and the simplest, is to run the main heating system as it is (no smart control for the boiler).
+Then add Z-Wave TRVs (Thermostatic Radiator Valves) to the radiators you wish to run at a lower temperature or off.
 This option is great if you have rooms that are rarely used or only used at the weekends - you can run your heating as normal but have these room's radiators turned off or reduced to a minimum temperature, helping to save heat and reduce costs.

 This type of 'Simple' zoned heating is easy to implement, you can start by adding just one Z-Wave TRV to a radiator.